TikaYuliLestari/TikaYuliLestari/README.md

 ## Hi there 👋

 My name is Tika Yuli Lestari, you can call me Tika.
-I Experienced IT Quality Assurance with over 4 years of experience in Banking Industry and IT Consulting Services, Eager to contribute to team success through hard work, attention to detail and motivated to learn, and now :
+I Experience as IT Quality Assurance with over 4 years of experience in Banking Industry and IT Consulting Services, Eager to contribute to team success through hard work, attention to detail and motivated to learn, and now :
 - 🔭 I’m currently working on Phincon
 - 🌱 I’m currently learning java language for automation testing
 - 👯 I’m looking to collaborate on Automation Testing community